EG Wrigley and Company: Foundation

 Edward Greenwood Wrigley established a tool making business at 232 Aston Road, Birmingham in 1898.
 He expanded in 1902 by moving some operations to Foundry Lane, Soho, Birmingham.
 They manufactured high-speed twist drills and made a specialty of milling cutters, taper and adjustable reamers and gear cutters.

 Small tools and Gears

 In addition to the small tools mentioned Wrigley's made gears of many types for all mechanisms but the engine and they assembled gears into boxes making a number of products.
 Their reputation for high quality was excellent though Dr Lanchester went on record as saying the one use for a Wrigley Worm was for fishing.

 Transmission sets

-A range of three speed gearboxes and worm-driven back axles with propellor shaft and torque mechanism and transmission brakes and front axles with steering gear.
+A range of three speed gearboxes and worm-driven back axles with propeller shaft and torque mechanism and transmission brakes and front axles with steering gear.

 In 1906 Wrigley's showed a complete car gearbox at that year's Olympia Show and were manufacturing front and live-rear axles.